My Fair Princess: Season 1 (1998)

 Meanwhile, Yongqi, Fu Erkang and his brother Fu Ertai sneak Xiaoyanzi out of the Forbidden City to reunite her with Ziwei, who kindly forgives her.
 Not wanting to risk Xiaoyanzi's life, Ziwei is willing to keep the secret and give up her claims to be princess.
 However, as Erkang is the son of minister Fu Lun, they cannot marry as long as she is only a commoner.
 The gang decide the best way to reveal the secret to the emperor is to bring Ziwei and Jinsuo into the Forbidden City as imperial maids.
 In the palaces, Ziwei quickly attracts the emperor's attention with her talents, intelligence, and compassion.
 This arouses the jealousy of the empress, who secretly has her stabbed with needles at the Palace of Earthly Tranquility.
 Ziwei nearly dies but is rescued by her friends.
 Qianlong Emperor becomes more impressed with Ziwei after this incident, and decides to take her as well as Xiaoyanzi and Yongqi on a private trip outside of Beijing, dressed as civilians.

 During the trip, feelings between Xiaoyanzi and Yongqi, who is aware that she is not his sister, begin to rise.
 The trip is abruptly ended when a group of Dacheng Jiao sect members try to assassinate the emperor.
 Ziwei bravely shields the emperor from a knife before the assassins are all obliterated.
-Ziwei miraculously survives the stabbing, and the emperor decides to marry Ziwei as his concubine.
+Thinking herself is dying, Ziwei asks the emperor to spare the life of Xiaoyanzi, and the emperor agrees.
+Ziwei miraculously survives the stabbing, and the emperor shows his intention to marry Ziwei as his concubine.

 Meanwhile, Princess Saiya from Tibet has arrived in Beijing.
 She develops a crush on Erkang, and Qianlong Emperor decides to approve their marriage.
 As Ziwei and Erkang are deeply in love by this point, the gang decide to finally reveal Ziwei's secret.
 The emperor is shocked by the possibility that the girl he wanted to marry is in fact his daughter, and particularly angry that Xiaoyanzi and Ziwei, two girls he trusts the most, have tricked him.
 Xiaoyanzi, Ziwei and Jinsuo are all imprisoned at the Imperial Clan Court to await interrogations.

 On orders of the empress, Liang Tinggui, the man in charge of the Imperial Clan Court, tries to force the girls to sign a statement that their intentions were to murder the emperor.
 When they refuse, the trio are whipped harshly.
 Knowing that the three cannot survive long in such conditions, Yongqi, Erkang, Ertai and the Liu siblings risk their lives and break into the jail to free the girls.
 At the same time, Qianlong Emperor realizes how much he loves Xiaoyanzi and Ziwei and decides to release them, but is furious after discovering that they had already escaped.